RyanH98/SAILData/README.md

-# IJCAI 2019 AIMA4EDU Workshop Dataset Documentation Overview
+# IJCAI 2019 AIMA4EDU Workshop Dataset Documentation

+## I. Overview

 This dataset contains data from students using the Squirrel AI Learning system at 2 learning centers in China.
 Squirrel AI Learning (SAIL) is an AI-based adaptive learning system that delivers afterschool tutoring to K-12 students.
 It covers a number of academic subjects, including mathematics, English, Physics, and Chemistry.